Esri/calcite-web/docs/source/grid/_inline.md

 ## Inline

-Adds `display: inline-block` to element.
+Adds `display: inline-block` to an element.